ktzkvin/SuperMinerBros/README.md

 ## 📋 Features

 - 🕹️ **Platformer Gameplay**: Navigate your character through challenging levels with enemies and collectibles.
-- 🎨 **Pixel Art Design**: Beautifully crafted assets with animations for players, enemies, and objects.
+- 🎨 **Pixel Art Design**: Beautifully crafted assets with animations for players, enemies and objects.
 - 🎶 **Immersive Audio**: Background music and sound effects that enhance the game experience.
 - 🌌 **Level-Based Progression**: Multiple levels, each with unique challenges and environments.
 - 🏆 **Save and Load Profiles**: Store your game progress in one of three profiles.
 - 👾 **Enemies and Bosses**: Battle against various enemies and a challenging boss level.
-- 🌧️ **Interactive Environments**: Includes rain, moving platforms, and screen shake effects.
+- 🌧️ **Interactive Environments**: Includes rain, moving platforms and screen shake effects.

 ---